aidanbeck/advent-of-code/README.md

 - if the minimum is smaller than the previous max, set the minimum to the previous max +1, skipping over the already counted ids
 - find the difference between the min and max.
 That is the number of ids within that range
-- sum all the differences together to get the total number of valid ids
+- sum all the differences together to get the total number of valid ids I implemented it, passed my tests, and it still did not work!
+It says the answer is too high.
+I unfortunately do not have time tonight to try more than my initial implementation idea, so I cannot mess around with it more.